Quantcast

 Back to Top

-The Functions and Structure of the Brain
+The Structure and Functions of the Brain

 • When researching sites other than those recommended here, it’s a good idea to look for a copyright date at the bottom of the page.
 New brain research findings are revealed at such a rapid rate that it’s important that the site is fairly current and, even better, if it’s frequently updated.

-• If you’re prone to getting queasy, be prepared: many of the brain images you’ll see are photographs of preserved human (and other animal) brains.
+• If you’re prone to getting queasy, be prepared: Many of the brain images you’ll see are photographs of preserved human (and other animal) brains.

 To view images of the brain …